heri/Awesome-Algorithms-CiSE/README.md

 * human-readable
 * works & efficient

-## Metropolis
+## Quicksort

-A haskell implementation of the metropolis algorithm aka Monte Carlo method

-Original authors: John von Neumann, Stan Ulam, and Nick Metropolis, of the Los Alamos Scientific Laboratory
+Recursive sorting with high-speed high space complexity approach.
+Makes you appreciate programming

+Original author: Tony Hoare of Elliott Brothers, Ltd., London

 ## Fast Fourier Transform

 An implementation of the Discrete Fourier Transform.
+The FFT is an extremely important and widely-used method of extracting useful information from sampled signals.

 Original authors: James Cooley of the IBM T.J.
 Watson Research Center and John Tukey of Princeton University and AT&T Bell Laboratories

+## Dijkstra

+Dijkstra's algorithm determines the length from start to every other vertex in the graph.

+The algorithm exist in every router in the world, for identifying the best route between two nodes in a network.

+## Minimax

+Minimax can be used to model games.
+The algorithm will find the best move recursively, knowing the rules and the environmen (aka board).
+Popular media will call the computer "intelligent" however it is just a matter of the algorithm computing enough moves ahead the human player.
+No machine learning, no deep learning, no random moves or approximation.
+Juste brute force.

+## LZW

+Data compression - a must

+## Metropolis

+A haskell implementation of the metropolis algorithm aka Monte Carlo method

+Original authors: John von Neumann, Stan Ulam, and Nick Metropolis, of the Los Alamos Scientific Laboratory

 ## Fast Multipole algorithm

-A python implemention of the Fast Multipole algorithm
+A python implemention of the Fast Multipole algorithm.

 Original authors: Leslie Greengard and Vladimir Rokhlin of Yale University